wongdigital/rogerwong-site/README.md

 This is the code repository for the personal site of Roger Wong.
 Things are still messy and may or may never be cleaned up.

+## License
+The code in this repository is licensed under the MIT License (see LICENSE for details).
+Please note that all content in the `/content` directory is not licensed for reuse or distribution.

 The content below is the default README from Next.js.

 ---